 Hey, Paul, you ever try an American Spirit?

 Smoke bombs, a type of firework that produces quantities of smoke when lit, were created in 1848 by inventor Robert Yale, who based them on a 13th-century Chinese firework.

 “Bigfoot warned me.”
 Also Big Bird, Bob’s Big Boy, and Biggie Smalls.

 Big Bird is a character on the classic children’s television show Sesame Street, which has aired on PBS since 1969.
 He is an eight-foot-two-inch yellow bird, sometimes described as a canary or golden condor.
-The character has been performed by Caroll Spinney since the series began, with apprentices filling in from time to time.
+The character was performed by Caroll Spinney (1933-2019) since the series began until 2018, when understudy Matt Vogel took over.
 Bob’s Big Boy is a California-based chain of diners started in 1936 by Bob Wian.
 Biggie Smalls, a.k.a.
 The Notorious B.I.G. (b.
 Christopher Wallace; 1972-1997) was a rapper in the 1990s, one of the central figures of the East Coast rap scene.
 He was also central to that decade’s East Coast-West Coast hip-hop feud, and was killed in a drive-by shooting in 1997 at the age of 24.
 His death may have been in retaliation for the murder of West Coast rapper Tupac Shakur, killed six months earlier.

 “I gave him the radio.”
 And he gave me Lyme disease.

 Lyme disease is a bacterial infection transmitted to humans by tick bites.
 It is named after Lyme, Connecticut, where many cases were identified in the 1970s.
 Symptoms include fever, fatigue, depression, and rashes.
 If left untreated, the bacteria may affect the heart and nervous system.
 Using a lit cigarette or match is a common means of getting a tick to disengage itself from the skin.